PPC Management FAQs

 In certain circumstances yes.
 Please contact me to discuss.

-Q: Why should I hire you instead of a Google Ads ‘agency’?
+Q: Why should I hire you instead of a PPC ‘agency’?

 There are a number of reasons why working with me may be more beneficial to you than working with a traditional PPC ‘agency’.

 Firstly, I only work with a limited number of clients at a time.
 This means I can get under the hood of your account and competitive marketplace myself.
-You benefit from having a dedicated Google Ads specialist with 14+ years experience working directly on your PPC strategy – and not a junior account executive.
+You benefit from having a dedicated PPC specialist with 15+ years experience working directly on your digital strategy – and not a junior account executive.
 Many PPC agencies simply take on as many accounts as they can and split up account management responsibilities amongst managers with little experience.
-Also, if you have ever come across marketing agencies who offer Google Ads management as one of their ‘other services’, it is very likely that they don’t have the required specialism in-house to drive excellent results with PPC.
+Also, if you have ever come across marketing agencies who offer PPC management as one of their ‘other services’, it is very likely that they don’t have the required specialism in-house to drive excellent results.

 Thirdly, flexibility.
 I won’t hold you to a long term contract that is impossible to get out off and where incentive for the Ads manager disappears as soon as the ink is dry.
 I am motivated to deliver long term results and will be invested in your own business growth and success.
-Equally, I also understand that business circumstances change regularly e.g. mergers and acquisitions, company sales, restructuring etc and work flexibly around whatever opportunity is thrown your way.
+Equally, I also understand that business circumstances change regularly e.g. mergers and acquisitions, company sales, restructuring etc and work flexibly around whatever opportunity appears.

 Q: Why don’t you have account managers?

-It is my preference to run a boutique Google Ads management service focused on a delivering exceptional results for clients over the long term.
+It is my preference to run a closed PPC management service focused on a delivering exceptional results for a small selection of clients over the long term.
 I get actualisation from playing a key part in my clients’ business growth and enjoy being close to the implementation of devised strategies.
 I feel that having account managers would create distance and negatively impact account performance.
 To deliver exceptional value, I believe I need to be close enough to understand your market almost as well as you do.